 Street voices

-"Beating a dead horse Making too many references to something often a joke that people are tired of and don't want to hear anymore.
-Oh My god, man.
-Why does Hollywood keep putting screaming goats in their movies the memes like 14 years old I mean talk about beating a dead horse"
+"Beating a dead horse.
+Making too many references to something, often a joke, that people are tired of and don't want to hear anymore.
+Oh my God, man, why does Hollywood keep putting screaming goats in their movies?
+The meme's like 14 years old.
+I mean, talk about beating a dead horse."

 What it means